High Moments of Large Wigner Random Matrices and Asymptotic Properties of the Spectral Norm: Walks, graphs and classes of equivalence

-\vss Now we can introduce the notion of the self-intersection that plays the central role in the Sinai-Soshnikov method.
-If $N_\b=2, \b\neq \rho$, then the vertex $\b$ is said to be the {\it vertex of two-fold (or simple) self-intersection} and $t^{(\b)}_2$ represents the {\it instant of simple self-intersection}.
-We will also say that the couple $(t_1^{(\b)},t_2^{(\b)})$ represents the two-fold self-intersection of the walk. \vsss If $N_\b = k, \b\neq \rho$, then $\b$ is said to be the vertex of $k$-fold self-intersection and $k$ is the degree of self-intersection of $\b$.
+\vsss If $N_\b=2, \b\neq \rho$, then the vertex $\b$ is said to be the {\it vertex of two-fold (or simple) self-intersection} and $t^{(\b)}_2$ represents the {\it instant of simple self-intersection} \cite{SS1}.
+We will also say that the couple $(t_1^{(\b)},t_2^{(\b)})$ represents the two-fold self-intersection of the walk. \vsss If $N_\b = k, \b\neq \rho$, then $\b$ is said to be the vertex of $k$-fold self-intersection and $k$ is the self-intersection degree of $\b$.
 In general, we denote by $\kappa = \kappa(\b)$ the {\it self-intersection degree} of $\b$.
 For the root vertex $\rho$, we set $\kappa(\rho)=N_\rho+1$.